 Lorenzo Olivas, former RIHEL Board Member, was the inaugural recipient of the Award for Excellence in the Promotion of Health Equity given by CPHA, PHNAC and COSOPHE to individuals, organizations and/or teams engaged in efforts to advance the understanding of health equity, health disparities, social determinants of health and greater access and opportunities for communities throughout Colorado.
 Lorenzo received this award for his work as a significant advocate for health equity as the Minority Health Consultant for the US Department of Health and Human Services in Region VIII.

-Jeanne Nicholson, current board member of the Colorado Foundation for Public Health and the Environment (RIHEL’s parent organization), received the Award for Legislative Excellence given by CPHA to someone who has been highly visible in efforts within Colorado in support of public health issues.
+Jeanne Nicholson, current board member of the Colorado Foundation for Public Health and the Environment (RIHEL’s parent organization, and as of April 2018, known as Trailhead Institute), received the Award for Legislative Excellence given by CPHA to someone who has been highly visible in efforts within Colorado in support of public health issues.
 Jeanne received this award for her steadfast dedication to raising and defending public health issues while servicing as a Colorado State Senator and previously as a County Commissioner.

 Kris Wenzel, alumna ALTP Class of 2012, was awarded the CPHA Lifetime Achievement Award, honoring an individual who was, but is no longer employed full time in public health for their outstanding contributions and leadership in the field of public health.
 Kris received this award for her lifetime commitment to the development of future nurses, medicine and public health professionals as the Director of the Central Colorado AHEC.
 Kris passed away on August 2, 2013, her husband and daughter received the award in her honor.